phigirard/Dot_Analyzer/README.md

 Hence, <i>ξ<sub>0</sub></i> is a measure for the typical size of the single crystalline domain, i.e., larger is <i>ξ<sub>0</sub></i> and larger is the crystalline domain (and better is the order).
 The bond-orientational correlation length <i>ξ<sub>0</sub></i> is determined by fitting <i>log(g<sub>6</sub>(r))</i> with a line Ar+B by using the fitting algorithm described in Numerical Recipes Section 15.2.
 The plugin shows the function <i>g<sub>6</sub>(r)</i> with the exponential fit in red and the length <i>ξ<sub>0</sub></i> (with the χ<sup>2</sup> test) in the same plot. <br>

 10. `Save Spacing and Order in a table` this checkbox indicates that you want to save the spacing and the order in a text file.
-If you select this option, a “Save Spacing & Order” window will appear at the end of the analysis.<br>
+If you select this option, a “Save Spacing & Order” window will appear at the end of the analysis (Fig. 17).<br>

 ## 3. Analysis